facebook pixel Skip to Main Content

 Admission to the Ph.D. program in Microbiology is based on the following criteria:

 1. Availability of a suitable Faculty Advisor.
-Applicants must contact a potential advisor prior to applying and the faculty must agree to review.
-Communication with a faculty advisor is required prior to submitting your application but does not guarantee acceptance into the graduate program.
+Applicants must contact a potential advisor before applying and the faculty must agree to review.
+Communication with a faculty advisor is required before submitting your application but does not guarantee acceptance into the graduate program.
 The faculty advisor and graduate committee will review and rank all applications for admission.

 2. Completion of a bachelor’s degree in biological sciences or related field, or coursework commensurate with a degree in biological sciences.